Erasmus Summer Programme Courses

 • Correlate diversity and microbial composition with health and disease outcomes

-• Understand how to perform and interpret associations with operational taxonomy units and function
+• Understand how to perform and interpret associations with taxonomic features

 Participant profile